Casal2/CASAL2/Documentation/ReadTheDocs/source/configuration_file_syntax.md

 @selectivity label
 ```

 Blocks may or may not require a label depending on their function.
-As a general rule, a block requires a label if you can specify more than one of that block type.
+As a general rule, a block requires a label if you can define more than one instance of that block type.
 You can only specify one `@model` block for your model, therefore it does not require a label.
 As you can specify many `@process` objects in your model, they do require a label.

 ### The parameter
 Following a block definition, the parameters for that object are specified.
 Parameters are specified one per line with the first value on the line being the name of the parameter you wish to define.
+There is no required order for the definition of the parameters, but convention is to place the `type` parameter directly after the `@block` definition where it needs one.

 Example parameters would be:
 ```none